 The assets to be protected by the TOE are defined in the Security Target [6], chapter 3.
 Based on these assets the TOE Security Problem is defined in terms of Assumptions, Threats and Organisational Security Policies.
-This is outlined in the Security Target [6], chapter 3.1, 3.2 and 3.3.
+This is outlined in the Security Target [6], chapters 3.1, 3.2 and 3.3.

-This certification covers the following configurations of the TOE: IBM PR/SM for IBM System z196 HE at driver level 86E.
+This certification covers the following configurations of the TOE: PR/SM for IBM zEnterprise EC12 GA1 Driver Level D12K.
 The TOE is firmware only and is accompanied by guidance documentation.
+The items listed in table 2 of this report represent the TOE.